What is the Waste Hierarchy?

 The ‘Waste Hierarchy’ prioritises waste management methods based on their environmental impact.
 The highest priority is given to preventing waste altogether.
 If waste is generated, the hierarchy prioritises preparing it for reuse, followed by recycling, recovery, and, as a last resort, disposal (e.g landfill).

-How can I adhere to it?
+How can my company adhere to it?

 As a waste producer, it is your duty to minimise the waste you generate.
 Before passing it on to us for recycling, consider whether it can still be of any use.
 At Zero Tech Waste, we are here to help: we can provide guidance on reducing your WEEE output.